-In AnQiCMS, the custom fields of the content model bring great flexibility to our website content management, allowing us to add unique properties to content types such as articles, products, and events according to different business needs.But it is not enough to just create these fields in the background.
-How to flexibly present them on the website frontend, so that visitors can see these customized information, is the key to content operation.
+In AnQiCMS, the custom fields of the content model have brought great flexibility to our website content management, allowing us to add unique properties for content types such as articles, products, and events based on different business needs.But it is not enough to create these fields in the background.
+How to flexibly present them on the website front end so that visitors can see this customized information is the key to content operation.

-Next, we will delve into how AnQiCMS's content model custom fields can be flexibly called and displayed in front-end templates, helping you make full use of this powerful feature.
+Next, we will delve into how AnQiCMS custom field content models can be flexibly called and displayed in front-end templates, helping you make full use of this powerful feature.

-Laying the foundation for personalized content: Creating custom fields
+Lay the foundation for personalized content: Create custom fields

-• Field call (variable name in the template)This is the most core attribute, which determines how you will refer to this custom field in the front-end template.
-Please use concise and meaningful letters as the field name, for exampleauthor/productPrice/eventDateetc.
+- Field call (variable name in the template)This is the most core attribute, which determines how you will refer to this custom field in the front-end template.
+Please use concise and meaningful letters as the call field, for example

-• field type:AnQiCMS provides various field types, such as single-line text, numbers, multi-line text, single selection, multiple selection, and dropdown selection.Select the appropriate type to ensure the standardization of data input and consistency of front-end display.
+author/productPrice/eventDateetc. - Field type:AnQiCMS provides various field types such as single-line text, numbers, multi-line text, single selection, multiple selection, and dropdown selection.Selecting the appropriate type helps ensure the standardization of data entry and consistency of front-end display.

-• Default value and whether it is required: You can set the default value for the field and mark it as required when necessary.
+- Default value and whether it is required: You can set a default value for the field and mark it as required when necessary.

-Understanding the importance of calling fields is the first step to successfully calling custom fields on the front-end.
-It is the bridge connecting back-end data with front-end templates.
+Understanding the importance of calling fields is the first step in successfully calling custom fields on the front-end, it is the bridge connecting backend data with the front-end template.

-AnQiCMS's template system is based on Django template engine syntax, providing an intuitive and powerful way to call various data, including the meticulously defined custom fields.Whether it is to display the details of a single article/product or to show the summary information on the list page, there are corresponding calling methods.
+The AnQiCMS template system is based on the Django template engine syntax, providing an intuitive and powerful way to call various data, including the custom fields meticulously defined by us.Whether it is to display the details of a single article/product or to show a summary on the list page, there are corresponding calling methods.

 1. Directly call a single custom field on the detail page

-When you are on the detail page of a document (article or product), AnQiCMS will automatically load all the data of the current document (including custom fields) into a namedarchiveThe variable in.
-The most direct way to call a single custom field is to use the dot (.) operator combined with the 'Field Name' you set in the backend..) operator, combined with the 'Field Name' you set in the backend.
+When you are on the detail page of a document (article or product), AnQiCMS will automatically load all the data of the current document (including custom fields) into a namedarchivethe variable.
+At this point, the most direct way to call a single custom field is through the dot (.) operator, combined with the "field name" you set up in the backend..operator, combined with the "field name" you set up in the backend.}

-For example, if you add a custom field named "Product Price" for the "Product Model", and set its "Field Call" toproductPriceThen you can display its price like this in the product detail page template:
+For example, if you add a custom field named "Product Price" for the "Product Model" with the "field called" set toproductPriceThen, in the product detail page template, you can display its price like this:

 <p>产品价格:{{archive.productPrice}} 元</p>

-In addition, AnQiCMS also providesarchiveDetailTags, it allows to more specifically get the value of a single field, and even specify the field of a document with a specific ID.
+In addition, AnQiCMS also providesarchiveDetailThe tag allows you to more specifically retrieve the value of a single field, even specifying the fields of a document with a specific ID.
 For example:

 {# 直接获取当前文档的作者自定义字段 #}